abe33/atom-pigments/README.md

 ![Screenshot](https://github.com/abe33/atom-pigments/blob/master/resources/palette.gif?raw=true)

 The project palette is made of all the colors that are affected to a variable, which means it won't display hardcoded colors affected to a CSS property.
-If you want to find every colors used in a project, including the hardcoded colors in CSS files, use the `Pigments: Find Colors` instead.
+If you want to find every color used in a project, including the hardcoded colors in CSS files, use the `Pigments: Find Colors` instead.

 Patterns for Less, Sass, Scss and Stylus variables are currently supported, which includes: